GrzegorzKozub/arch/README.md

 ### XDG Desktop Portal

-XDP implementations conflict each other so only one should be installed at the same time:
+XDP implementations conflict each other so only one should be installed at the same time

 - GNOME - `xdg-desktop-portal-gnome` and `xdg-desktop-portal-gtk`
 - KDE - `xdg-desktop-portal-kde`